Nintendo offers new Super Mario Odyssey details and demo of Square’s intriguing ‘Project Octopath Traveler’

 I got to play Odyssey at PAX West for a short time on two levels, and I have to say I’m dying to get my hands on the real thing and play it at my own pace.
 The controls feel great and the hat-possession thing becomes second nature after a few short minutes.
 It seems to combine the inviting wandering of Mario 64’s levels with the idea density of later games.
 Each level hides dozens of moons, not the handful of stars and secrets of the Nintendo 64 classic.

 Lastly, there will be a nice-looking Switch bundle with Odyssey, so if you’ve been holding off until this game (Zelda wasn’t enough?
-Really??) you can do it that way and get a pair of handsome red Joy-Cons as well.
+Really??) you can do it that way and get a pair of handsome red Joy-Cons, as well.

 0